Last updated: March 21, 2026

 • If the price is falling but the A/D line is rising, it suggests Smart Money is buying (accumulation).

 Traditional volume bars only tell you how much was traded.
-The A/D indicator tells you who is likely in control.
-It does this by looking at where the price closes relative to its high and low.
-A close near the high on heavy volume is a much stronger “Buy” signal than a close near the low, and the A/D formula accounts for this nuance.
+The A/D indicator tells you who is likely in control by analyzing the Close Location Value (CLV)—exactly where the price closed relative to its high and low.

 2. How Does the Accumulation/Distribution Indicator Work?